CoderArindam/kaio/docs/12_GLOSSARY.md

 ### Speaker Turn
 A discrete audio segment identified during Deepgram diarization, containing a start timestamp, end timestamp, and a synthetic integer speaker label (e.g., `speaker_0`).

+### Meeting Session Rerun Pipeline
+A fault-recovery feature allowing Superadmins or Managers to re-trigger post-processing pipeline execution for a failed meeting session (`POST /api/v1/meeting/{session_id}/rerun`).
+Resets session status to `PROCESSING` via `fn_reset_meeting_session_status()` and processes existing recorded audio artifacts without re-joining the meeting.

 ### Stored Function (fn_*)
 A PostgreSQL PL/pgSQL function named with the `fn_` prefix that encapsulates all data mutation logic.
 Backend Python code calls these exclusively for writes — never inline SQL.

 ### Task Proposal Approval Queue
 The interface (backend: `task_proposals.py` router + DB `task_proposals` table; frontend: proposal drawer components) through which Managers and Superadmins review, edit, approve, or reject AI-extracted task proposals from meeting transcripts.

+### TASK_ASSIGNMENT_CHANGED Error Code
+A database validation error code raised during timesheet submission (`fn_submit_timesheet`) if a time entry is linked to a task that has been unassigned or reassigned to another team member.
+The frontend maps this code in `TimesheetErrorBanner` to prompt user review before resubmitting.

 ### Timesheet
 A weekly effort log record (`timesheets` table, `v_timesheets_canonical` view) representing 7 days of time entries for a user starting on an organization-configured `week_start_day`.
 Has lifecycle statuses: `draft`, `submitted`, `approved`, `rejected`, `recalled`.